-The administrative law judge holds that the evidence has failed to establish that claimant voluntarily quit for good cause attributable to the employer when claimant terminated the employment relationship because she failed to contact her employer within three days of the end of an assignment.
-This is a quit without good cause attributable to employer.
+The administrative law judge holds that the evidence has failed to establish that claimant voluntarily quit for good cause attributable to the employer when claimant terminated the employment relationship because she did not report in with employer within three days of a layoff.
+This is a voluntary quit without good cause attributable to employer.
 Benefits withheld.